Academy of Evil: Mesaana's Schools. Also the Black Tower progressively turns into that under Taim's oversight.

 The Force: The One Power is not only mana, it's the force that turns the Wheel of Time.

-Gender Restricted Ability: There are a great variety of differences between male and female channelers of the One Power, the first being that women draw from the female half saidar, and men draw from its opposite saidin.
+Gender-Restricted Ability: There are a great variety of differences between male and female channelers of the One Power, the first being that women draw from the female half saidar, and men draw from its opposite saidin.
 Women can weave more flows, but men can draw larger quantities of Power.
 Women create Gateways by making two areas 'similar', whereas men 'forcefully' bore holes into the fabric of space.
 Female channelers who begin to manipulate the One Power can be seen to glow, but only by other female channelers; men instead feel a tingling feeling when a woman is channeling.
 In the case of men channeling, a man able to channel get a strong feeling of menace from another man channeling, but women cannot detect a man channeling at all, other than the effects.
 Even the way you channel is different: women must "surrender to" saidar, while men must "grasp" saidin, and if you try it the other gender's way, you get very dead very quickly.
 If saidar is tai chi, saidin is shaolin kung fu (or Krav Maga).
-Or more specifically, Yin and Yang.

 Geometric Magic: All magic is pattern-based, involving the "weaving" of "threads," "strands" or "flows" of the various elements into intricate patterns.
 (This imagery is an extension of the idea that the Wheel of Time is a spinning wheel or loom.)